TriKro/rsb-content/part3-generative_market_research/contextual-inquiry.md

 #### Preparation

 * Arrange the time and place for the interview, making sure it is the time and place where the customer would typically have the problem.
-* Prepare a framing statement
+* Prepare a framing statement.

 #### Conduct the Interview

-* Frame the interview
+* Frame the interview.
 * The researcher must establish rapport and put the customer at ease.
 * The customer must not feel judged.
 * The researcher is there to learn.